 The highlight of the sightseeing tour is the visit to the Acropolis and the Parthenon, the crown of the city.
 Entering the archaeological site of the Acropolis, you will pass by the main gates, the Propylaea, and you will admire the Temple of Athena Nike and the temple of the Erectheion, known mostly for the Porch of Maidens (Caryatides).

 After your visit to the Acropolis, you will see one of the main quarters of the city, Plaka, which stands at the feet of the Holy Rock of the Acropolis.
 Plaka is a lovely, picturesque quarter with many tourists and art shops you will love.
 You will also see the Roman and Ancient Greek Agora located within this historical part of the city.

 The famous wineries of Nemea

 After your city tour, you will head to the famous wineries of Nemea in South Greece.
 Driving along the coast of the Saronic Gulf, you will reach the Corinth Canal after an hour’s drive, and you will have the chance to admire the splendid views.
 After a shortstop, you will head to Nemea, which is a town in Argolis famous for its wineries and the exquisite varieties of wines.

 Nemea is also known as the hosting town of the Nemea Games, which were equally famous in antiquity, as the Olympic Games of Athens.
 The games were organized to celebrate and honor Zeus and included both gymnastics and musical games.

-Except for the sightseeing tour, you will also visit the famous local wineries.
-Nemea is the place where numerous wine varieties are produced, and home to some of the most famous Greek wineries: Boutari – Matsa Estate, Domaine Evharis, Katogi-Strofilia S.A. and Semeli Wines
+Your tour driver, except for the sightseeing tour, will also take you to visit the famous local wineries.
+Nemea is the place where numerous wine varieties are produced, and home to some of the most famous Greek wineries: Boutari – Matsa Estate, Domaine Evharis, Katogi-Strofilia S.A., and Semeli Wines

 After the wine tasting, the tour will bring you back to Athens in the afternoon, dropping you off at your hotel or cruise ship